 All remedies ordered by a foreign court are enforceable (except for interim injunctions) both according to French private international law and European conventions, and international agreements or conventions.
-However, please note that French courts do not recognise decisions on punitive damages that are disproportionate to the harm sustained and the contractual breach (see Cour de cassation, First Civil chamber, 1 December 2010, pourvoi No. 09-13303).
+However, please note that French courts do not recognise decisions on punitive damages that are disproportionate to the harm sustained and the contractual breach (see Court of Cassation, First Civil Chamber, 1 December 2010, appeal No. 09-13303).
 Therefore, in the case of French courts finding that the punitive damages awarded are disproportionate, they will refuse to order the enforcement of such a decision.